CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Assistant Back End: Yazid Dawiss, Mohamed Mrizek, David Girma

 Languages & techniques we plan to use:
--Python for back end
--HTML CSS for front end
--FLASK as a web framework
+Python for back end, HTML CSS for front end, FLASK as a web framework

 Description of the project: